FurryCoders/FALocalRepo/README.md

 The `database` command allows to operate on the database.
 Used without an operation command shows the database information, statistics (number of users and submissions and time of last update), and version.

+All search operations are conducted case-insensitively using the SQLite [`like`](https://sqlite.org/lang_expr.html#like) expression which allows for limited pattern matching.
+For example this expression can be used to search two words together separated by an unknown amount of characters `%cat%mouse%`.
+Fields missing wildcards will only match an exact result, i.e. `cat` will only match a field equal to `cat` tag whereas `%cat%` wil match a field that has contains `cat`.

 Available operations are:

 * `info` show database information, statistics and version.